 How to Clean a Mattress

-Get good mattress and pillow protectors.
+Get a good mattress protector.

-There are several types that provide protection against pollens, accidental spills, and dust mites.
-Padded and pillow-top styles are not only effective, but they also add extra comfort to your bed.
-Plastic and vinyl cases are often waterproof and good for those who are accident-prone, people with pets, and messy kiddos.
+One way to keep your mattress clean is by protecting it with a mattress cover.
+There are several types of mattress and pillow protectors that provide protection against pollen, accidental spills, and dust mites.
+Pillowy mattress pads are not only effective, but they also add extra comfort to your bed.
+Plastic and vinyl cases are often waterproof and are suitable for anyone who is accident-prone or has pets and kiddos.

-- Vacuum your mattress.
+Vacuum your mattress.

 Spot-clean your mattress.